 The host institution/conference will work in collaboration with the NCAA staff to ensure that the mission of the championship is preserved.
-The NCAA believes that the most successful host institutions/conferences are those that emphasize service, communication, promotion and marketing of the event, and fiscal responsibility.
+The NCAA believes that the most successful host institutions conferences are those that emphasize service, promotion and marketing of the event, fiscal responsibility, and commitment to the NCAA's core values- leadership, inclusion, communication, collaboration, and accountability.